 Rome is one of those cities where you just feel the weight of its history…it’s a palpable thing.
 Here are a few of the must-sees and my faves.

 The Pantheon really is a marvel, thought to be the most complete Roman structure left on earth.
 The original Pantheon was built in the 20s BCE, and the current structure in the 100s AD.
+It is the oldest building in the world that’s still in use (source).
 And this is one of the most popular historic sites in Rome, with good reason.

 It’s a marvel of engineering even today, and was the largest concrete structure in the world until the 20th century which is…BANANAS.
 Surprisingly (to me) was also the largest dome in the world until the 1400s, when Florence’s famous Duomo overtook it.